magicjascha/url_shortener/README.md

 Since by definition url-shortening does not allow for 1-to-1-transformations by algorithms there is the need for a database that remembers pairs of long and shortened urls.

-As scalability was required I would usually think of a Postgres-database, as it is for free, scalable and also widely supported by database hosting services.
-As my data has clear structures, SQL-databases are more performant.
+With scalability required I would usually think of a Postgres-database, as it is for free, scalable and also widely supported by database hosting services.
+My data has clear structures, so SQL-databases are more performant.
 They also provide clearer guidelines for developers to build easily maintainable and searchable datastructures than nosql databases for the future.
 However, as gapfish is using mongoDB I thought this was a good moment to have a first look into it.

 The advantage of mongodb is I will be able to add other datastructures more easily.
 Also mongodb is especially fit and easy to configure for distributed systems.
 Should I want to scale up I can easily setup a cluster with a replication system.